matthewmcvickar/soundcloud-comments-bot/README.md

 I also filter out any comment including any of the [bad words listed in Darius Kazemi's wordfilter](https://github.com/dariusk/wordfilter/blob/master/lib/badwords.json).

 Finally, I use the [Google Translate API](https://cloud.google.com/translate) to make sure the comment is English.
-(I used to use Yandex, but I couldn't figure out their new API structure and didn't want to pay for access).
 The automated check is imperfect for checking informal, comment-style language, but helps discard most non-English comments.
 The primary reason for this filter is preventing abusive language appearing in my bot in a language that I don't speak and thus cannot filter out.

-### Posting SoundCloud Comments

-The [`bot.js`](bot.js) script does the following:

-1. Chooses a track at random from SoundCloud.
-Checks whether the track still exists and if it has any comments.
-If either is untrue, get another track at random.

-2. Check all comments using the criteria listed above.

-3. Randomly select one of the comments that is useable.

-4. Posts the comment.
+### How It Used to Work

+At first I struggled with how to retrieve a random comment—the SoundCloud API doesn't allow for getting random nodes.
+Then I discovered that track IDs (and comment IDs) are sequential.
+I found an old comment ID at `100000000` a recent one at `500000000`, and figured that 400 million comments was more than enough of a well from which to draw.
+The script picks a number at random, checks if the comment still exists, and passes it on for filtering.

+In early 2020, however, the `/comments` endpoint was removed from the SoundCloud API without notice, so this bot stopped working.
+In 2023, I finally rewrote the bot to use the process described above.

 ## Acknowledgements